-Winespeake Cellar + Deli is Daylesford’s brand-spanking new wine and cheese mecca.
+Winespeake Cellar + Deli is Daylesford’s new wine and cheese mecca.
 Well, that’s true and untrue at the same time.
 Winespeake is the evolution of Jen and Owen Latta’s Wine & The Country, Daylesford’s previous wine and food mecca.
 Thankfully, closing the doors on their much-loved seven-year-old wine-store-wine-bar-deli in the middle of a global pandemic had none of the ominous tones of many shuttered hospitality venues.

-Indeed, for the Lattas this was just the fulfilment of a long-held desire to move to larger premises and get some more airspace to properly stretch out their substantial wingspan.
+Indeed, for the Lattas is was just the fulfilment of a long-held desire to move to larger premises and get some more airspace to properly stretch out their substantial wingspan.
 The old site was on Daylesford’s main drag, Vincent Street, as is the new one.
 It’s somewhat harder to miss, though, housed in a historic building that occupies one of the corners of the roundabout that ushers locals and tourists in and out of town.

 The Lattas are pivotal to a new wave in the region, from making to selling.
 Owen Latta is a second-generation winemaker who jumped in deep at his family’s Coghill’s Creek winery, Eastern Peake, at the age of 15.
 That was to be the hands for his dad, with an accident taking him out of action mid-harvest.
 The younger Latta hasn’t looked back since, now making both the family wines and his own expressions.
 His own label, Latta Vino, extends very much down a lo-fi, natural line and this is much the groove that the Winespeake needle plays its tune from.